1521: the fall of Szabács, Zimony, and Nándorfehérvár castles

-Although the Turks could explode two mines and were able to ruin the city wall on the following day, their assault has been repelled again.
+Although the Turks could explode two mines and were able to ruin the city wall on the following day, their assault was repelled again.
 The Turks launched an overall attack from all sides against the city on 8 August and the defenders could not stop them.
 The Ottomans took the city and were able to bombard the so-called „water castle” which fell on that evening.
 After this, the defenders were desperately fighting them from the inner castle and forced the Janissaries to withdraw with bloody heads.

 The Sultan gave his order to carry out a systematic siege against the inner castle.
 The walls were being shot for days and the mines were getting ready.
 A woman escaped from the castle on 15 August and she betrayed the number of the defenders to the Turks so they launched an attack on the next day.
 Although the soldiers of Pasha Piri and Pasha Mustafa withdrew, the men of Pasha Ahmed could penetrate as far as the marketplace of the castle and they were pushed out from there only after huge bloodshed.

 In the meantime, the Hungarian Palatine and his army had come into the Szerémség (Sirmium) Area but didn`t dare to engage in battle with the army of the Sultan.
 Hearing of this, the Sultan demanded Oláh Balázs surrender the castle on 25 August.
 The Captain has refused it.
 Then, he could face the next assault only with his remaining 400 warriors and he managed to beat the Janissaries out of the castle again on 26 August.
 The next day, the Turks had a mine explode under the Kőles tower, breaking a long and huge breach.

 The coming assault could have not been stopped, Captain Oláh got wounded and he withdrew with his surviving 72, mostly injured soldiers into the inner palace, along with the remaining Serbian inhabitants.
 This last Turk attack was beaten back only by the heroism of Káldi Miklós who cut off the head of a Turkish Bey.
 You can read more about Káldi here: